 On August 8, 2016, the Company entered into a Purchase Agreement with a contractor for the acquisition of the Trainsets to replace the Company's current Acela Express equipment which runs on the NEC.
 The base price of the contract with change orders is \$1.5 billion.
 Financing for the contract was obtained under the RRIF Loan (see Note 7).
 The Company makes payments to the contractor pursuant to an approved payment schedule upon the contractor's successful completion of certain tasks (milestones) during the contract.
-The Company has incurred \$1.2 billion and \$1.1 billion in construction and other project-related costs as of September 30, 2023 and 2022, respectively, substantially all of which were capitalized as part of "Construction-in-progress" in the Consolidated Balance Sheets.
+The Company has incurred \$1.4 billion and \$1.2 billion in construction and other project-related costs as of September 30, 2024 and 2023, respectively, substantially all of which were capitalized as part of "Construction-in-progress" in the Consolidated Balance Sheets as no equipment has been placed into service.

 Also on August 8, 2016, the Company entered into a TSSSA with the same contractor to provide technical support, spares, and other related services for the 15 year period commencing upon acceptance of the first Trainset.
 Acceptance of each Trainset follows the delivery and testing by Amtrak and the FRA.
 The base price for the TSSSA with change orders is \$637 million.
-The Company incurred \$46 million in cost related to the agreement as of September 30, 2022, which was recorded in "Deferred charges, deposits and other" in the Consolidated Balance Sheets.
-No additional costs were incurred under the agreement in FY2023.
+The Company has incurred \$46 million in cost related to the agreement as of September 30, 2024 and 2023, which was recorded in "Deferred charges, deposits and other" in the Consolidated Balance Sheets.